-The CBS's 2018 list of Legislative Priorities for state funding includes the "Highway to Sitka -Provide Equitable Alaska Marine Highway Service" because the AMHS acts as Sitka's highway, providing core service critical to our economy.
-Ferry service needs to be increased to the same level as at other mainline ports in Southeast Alaska.
+CBS's list of 2018 Legislative Priorities for state funding includes "Highway to Sitka - Provide Equitable Alaska Marine Highway Service" because the AMHS provides a core service critical to the community's economy.
+Ferry service needs to be increased to the same level as at other mainline ports in southeast Alaska.